Ridgefield High School (Washington)

 Ridgefield High School (RHS) is a public high school in Ridgefield, Washington in Clark County.
 RHS is the only public high school in the Ridgefield School District.
 As of 2012, the school reported 728 students.
 RHS is a member of the Washington Interscholastic Activities Association Southwest District.

+The district (of which this is the sole comprehensive high school) includes Ridgefield, most of Duluth, and a part of Mount Vista.

 History

 Originally, Horn's Corner School merged into becoming Ridgefield High School, on November 12, 1911.
 By May 1912, the first class had graduated.
 50 students were enrolled by September, making it the second largest school in Clark County at the time.
 An eight-room $15,000 school house was formally opened for both grade and high school students in January, 1922.

 On May 10, 1927, the school burned down.
 It was replaced by a brick and tile school in February 1928 for $85,000.
 That school stood until Union Ridge (a current elementary school) was used to house the high schoolers in double shifts with the elementary students for new construction during 1969-1970.
 By June 1971, the old high school was demolished and used for space to park buses.
 Phase 1 consisted of one building and a gym.